Dan12/music-editor/README.md

 # NOTICE:
 - I consider this project dead.
 The implementation got too out of hand and my strict conventions ended up hurting progress more that easing it.
-The new repo, keyboard editor, is trying to accomplish the same thing as this repo, but using a more functional programming approach.
+The new repo, keyboard-music, is trying to accomplish the same thing as this repo, but using a more functional programming approach.

 ### Overview
 - Music editor with a keyboard